reactive-python/reactpy/docs/source/installation.rst

 Once ``idom`` has been imported at your application's entrypoint, any following modules imported with a ``# dialect=html`` header comment get transpiled just before they're executed.
 This is accomplished by using Pyalect_ to hook a transpiler into Pythons import system.
-The :class:`~idom.dialect.HtmlDialectTranspiler` which implements Pyalect_'s :class:`~pyalect.dialect.Transpiler` interface using some tooling from htm.py_.
+The :class:`~idom.dialect.HtmlDialectTranspiler` implements Pyalect_'s :class:`~pyalect.dialect.Transpiler` interface using some tooling from htm.py_.

 ..
 Links